 We Use a Web Framework, We Do Not Need to Worry About Security

 Logical vulnerabilities are flaws in the business logic.
 For example by modifying the URL the attacker can make a purchase without paying.
 It doesn't even end there.
-Many frameworks only address common issues for the default usages, so when you start doing something different they'll fail to protect against even simplest issues such as DOM XSS (
+Many frameworks only address common issues for the default usages, so when you start doing something different they'll fail to protect against even simplest issues such as DOM XSS (DOM based cross-site scripting).

 Therefore when using web frameworks do not solely rely on their security features and make sure you manually implement all checks that are needed and understand what they do and don't.
 They don't all just work out of the box.